tmpfs/rust-flutter/README.md

 flutter config --enable-windows-desktop
 ```

-Install all the targets we need on the host machine:
+And install all the targets we need on the host machine:

 ```
 rustup target add \